I Wish People Knew What Not to Say or Do to the Bereaved

 “Tina is shattered.”

-What I went through at the start of the year can make for a block-buster movie script with all the elements of great tragedy and humanity.
-Everything was going topsy-turvy for me.
-So, when people around me were calling me strong and telling my story to people I didn’t even know as an example, it felt alien.
+What I went through at the beginning of the year could easily be the script for a blockbuster movie—full of tragedy, heartbreak, pain, and raw humanity.
+My life was completely topsy-turvy.
+So, when people around me were calling me strong and sharing my story with others as an inspirational example, I was clueless.

-I didn’t feel strong at all.
-And that was okay.
 I just wanted to be allowed to be human.

 I Just Needed to Fall Apart